Malay-Thakkar/Ethereum-Voting-Dapp/README.md

 (Fig.7.3 Implementation)

-If we login through admin credential then we are redirecting on this page and here we can see manual of admin.
+If we login through admin credentials then we are redirected on this page and here we can see the manual of admin.
 In left side you can see multiple options manual candidate registration, voter registration, candidate info, voter info, voting phase, get winner, analysis, voting, profile, logout.

 candidate registration page